taolicd/taolicd.github.io/_posts/blog/2019-08-08-Intro_API_blog.md

 [^1]:
-In the case of Yelp using your Facebook login, you don't need to worry about Facebook charging you for using the API.
+In the case of Yelp using your Facebook login, you don't need to worry about Facebook charging you for using the API usage.
 If there is any payment, it is between Yelp and Facebook.